-The withholding credits are reported on a quarterly basis.
+The withholding credits are reported on a quarterly basis, based on the period of the return.
 Information on withholding tax credit claims is presented since the September 2017 quarter (see Table 6).
-Withholding tax credit claims have averaged \$45.7 million each fiscal year between 2018 and 2022.
+Withholding tax credit claims have averaged \$45.9 million each fiscal year between 2019 and 2022.
 It is apparent that total withholding credits are strongly driven by the New Jobs Tax Credit (260E) (see Figure 1).